bclarke98/OSRSWikiScraper/README.md

 If you want to get item stats, change "/droptable?npc=" to "/item?name=" The stats are returned in JSON format.

+If you want the stats for every weapon in OSRS, don't add "?name=" to the request.

 Unfortunately, this is not being run on a dedicated server, so uptime is not always guarenteed.
 If the server is down and you need it up, feel free to contact me.
 Details are below.